 What to Serve it with…

-The chicken breast is a simple, oven baked, with a drizzle of olive oil, salt and pepper.
+A lovely chicken breast simply oven baked, with a drizzle of olive oil, salt and pepper.
 Just because… sometimes, simple is better.
-The powerful Spanish salsa verde, which top the chicken, is the perfect kick for this dish, a garlicky-parsley olive oil concoction.
-Since the garlic isn’t cooked, use this sauce in small amounts, you’ll see it bring a whole dish to some other level, for the once that love bold tastes, you can add some extra salsa verde, but I suggest a touch only to begin with.
+The powerful Spanish salsa verde, which tops the chicken, is the perfect kick for this dish, a garlicky-parsley olive oil concoction.
+Since the garlic isn’t cooked, use this sauce in small amounts, you’ll see it brings the whole dish to some other level.
+For the ones that love bold tastes, you can add some extra salsa verde, and reserve some on the table.

-Let’s make this healthy and colorful low-carb dish!
+Let’s make this healthy and colourful low-carb dish!

 - laurel leave

 - salt and pepper

 - 100 ml olive oil